-• undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities

-Given the continuing rapid expansion of arc21, the need for an audit committee was identified during 2007/08.
-This was established by the Joint Committee on the 6th December 2007 with a terms of reference and agreed programme of work.
-The Audit Committee will provide an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
-It will provide an independent scrutiny of the organisation's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
-The Committee will also oversee the financial reporting process.
+undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities arc21 have an Audit Committee (established during 2007-08) with an established terms of reference and agreed programme of work.
+The Audit Committee provide an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
+It provides an independent scrutiny of the organisations financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
+The Committee also oversee the financial reporting process.

-• ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful
+ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful

-In accordance with the functions delegated to the Chief Executive in the Scheme of Delegation the Chief Executive and directors are responsible for, within their area of responsibility, ensuring that staff conduct business in accordance with the law and proper standards, and that public money, for which they are responsible, is safeguarded and properly accounted for, and used economically, efficiently and effectively.
+In accordance with the functions delegated to the Chief Executive in the Scheme of Delegation the Chief Executive and Directors are responsible for, within their area of responsibility, ensuring that staff conduct its business in accordance with the law and proper standards, and that public money, for which they are responsible, is safeguarded and properly accounted for, and used economically, efficiently and effectively.